 The Right Tools for the Job

 All we need now are the right tools to make this job run smoothly.
 Stair Supplies offers a premium cable kit: the Cable Rail Installation Kit.
-The Cable Rail Installation Kit is available as a rental and is the perfect set of tools to install any Viewrail by Stair Supplies cablerail system that requires crimping.
+The Cable Rail Installation Kit is the perfect set of tools to install any Viewrail by Stair Supplies cablerail system that requires crimping.

 Other tools not included in our tool kits that we find helpful: